GoogleChromeLabs/multi-window-platformer-game/README.md

 # Multi-window Platformer Game

-This repository hosts a simple Platformer game that makes use of multiple windows and screens.
+This repository hosts a simple platformer game that makes use of multiple windows and screens.
 It is intended as an API showcase to inspire and increase multi-screen awareness on the Web through a unique game experience.
 It exercises a variety of Web APIs, including:

 - [Window Management API](https://w3c.github.io/window-management/): getScreenDetails(), cross-screen window placement.
 - [Popup Window APIs](https://developer.mozilla.org/en-US/docs/Web/API/Window): open(), moveTo(), moveBy(), resizeTo(), focus(), close().